ibara/lillian.link/_lilypad_source/blog/anarchy/2017-01-03_worker-collectives-generative-justice.md

 proposals to be elaborated upon by such a process.

 However, consensus and anarchy are nothing new to business, "worker collectives" are an established business model that have been using both consensus and anarchy for years.
-"Collectives" typically differ from "cooperatives" in that collectives explicitly lack heirarchy.
+"Collectives" are a subset of "cooperatives," collectives differing from cooperatives in that collectives are a horizontal/flat heirarchy, they lack any authority _beyond_ the membership itself.
-[cultivate.coop](http://cultivate.coop) explains the difference between a collective (a subset of cooperative) and traditional cooperative models:
+[cultivate.coop](http://cultivate.coop) explains the difference between a collective and traditional cooperative models:

 <blockquote>
 In cooperatives with hierarchical management structures, every member is also an owner (or every worker,